- Home

 Professional Background

 Serving as the Chief Judge of the State Court since January, 2018, Judge Barker has presided on the State Court Bench since August, 2010.
 Prior to that time he was a Senior Assistant District Attorney in Douglas County having served from 1993 to 2010.
 He was Assistant District Attorney for the Tallapoosa Judicial Circuit from July, 1992 through August, 1993.
-From 1989 to 1992, Judge Barker was in private practice.
+From February, 1990 to June, 1992, he was an Associate with the Law Firm of Sutton & McCreary, PC, located in Villa Rica, Georgia and prior to that he was Sole Practitioner in Villa Rica, Georgia from June, 1989 to February, 1990.

 Personal Information